 of the wreath.

-Tighten it completely, but be gentle, so
+Tighten it completely, but keep it a

 little loose so it's not too small.

 Tie the first

-half of a Square Knot, so it
+half of a Square Knot with the green

 front of the Overhand knot.

 Tighten it slightly and then pull on the